WELL Building Standard overview

 Third-party verifierGreen Business Certification Inc. (GBCI), the same body that administers LEED

-Current versionWELL v2 (graduated from pilot in June 2020)
+Current versionWELL v2 (graduated from pilot June 2020)

 Earlier versionsWELL v1 (launched 2014), WELL v2 pilot (launched 2018)

-Primary audienceArchitects, interior designers, owners, facility managers, and consultants delivering health-focused projects worldwide
+Primary audienceArchitects, interior designers, owners, facility managers, and consultants on health-focused projects worldwide

-ExAC relevanceSupplementary resource on Examitect's ExAC study plan, listed under Section 3 (Sustainability and final project) for sustainable design literacy.
-Never listed as primary.
+ExAC relevanceSupplementary under Section 3 (Sustainability and final project), sustainable design literacy.
+Not a primary reference for any ExAC category.

 Why WELL matters for the ExAC

-WELL is a supplementary resource on Examitect's ExAC study plan, not a primary one.
-It earns its place because the ExAC tests sustainable design literacy as more than energy and carbon.
-Health and well-being are part of the same conversation: indoor air quality, water quality, daylight and circadian lighting, acoustic comfort, biophilia, active design, and material transparency are all topics the ExAC can frame as design questions.
-WELL is the most-cited industry vocabulary for that side of sustainability.
+WELL appears as a supplementary reference on Examitect's ExAC study plan, not a primary one.
+It earns its place because Section 3 tests sustainable design literacy as more than energy and carbon.
+Indoor air quality, daylighting and circadian lighting, acoustic comfort, biophilic design, active design strategies, and material transparency are all topics the ExAC can frame as design questions, and WELL is the most-cited vocabulary for that side of sustainability.

-For Canadian candidates, WELL also clarifies the boundary between standards that overlap on the same project.
+For Canadian candidates, WELL also clarifies the boundary between overlapping standards on the same project.
 LEED and the Zero Carbon Building Standard cover environmental performance.
 WELL covers human outcomes.
-Many real projects pursue all three.
-Recognizing which standard owns which outcome is exactly the kind of question the ExAC can ask under Sustainable Design Literacy.
+Recognizing which standard owns which outcome is exactly the kind of question the ExAC asks under Sustainable Design Literacy.

 Inside WELL v2, the ten concepts

 WELL v2 is organized into ten concepts.
 Each concept contains a set of features that are either Preconditions (mandatory to certify) or Optimizations (point-bearing).
-The table below summarizes what each concept addresses at the level the ExAC can test.
+The table below summarizes what each concept addresses at the level the ExAC tests.
+Across all ten concepts, WELL v2 also identifies an Innovation pathway for strategies not yet captured by a published feature; that pathway does not come up in ExAC questions.

-WaterDrinking water quality, contaminant control, water management for moisture-driven hazards, and accessible water for occupants.
+WaterDrinking water quality, contaminant control, water management for moisture-driven hazards, and accessible hydration for occupants.

-NourishmentAvailability of fruits and vegetables, transparency in food labelling, mindful eating environments, and food safety.
+NourishmentAvailability of fruits and vegetables, transparency in food labelling, mindful eating environments, and food safety in occupied spaces.

-MovementActive building design, ergonomics, physical activity programming, and active transportation support.
+MovementActive building design, ergonomics, physical activity programming, visible stair placement, and active transportation support.

-Thermal ComfortThermal performance, individual thermal control, humidity control, and radiant thermal comfort.
+Thermal ComfortThermal performance standards, individual thermal control, humidity control, and radiant thermal comfort beyond code minimums.

-SoundBackground noise control, sound isolation, reverberation, sound masking, and acoustic privacy.
+SoundBackground noise levels, sound isolation between spaces, reverberation control, sound masking, and acoustic privacy for occupants.

-MaterialsMaterial transparency, hazardous material restrictions, low-emitting products, cleaning protocols, and pest management.
+MaterialsMaterial transparency, hazardous material restrictions, low-emitting products, cleaning protocols, and integrated pest management.

-MindMental health support, restorative spaces, biophilia, stress management, and access to nature.
+MindMental health support, restorative spaces, biophilic design patterns, stress management strategies, and access to nature views.

-CommunityUniversal design, accessibility, emergency preparedness, civic engagement, and inclusive workplace policies.
+CommunityUniversal design, accessibility beyond code minimums, emergency preparedness, civic engagement, and inclusive workplace policies.

 Key WELL terms every ExAC candidate should know

 WELL has its own vocabulary.
-The terms below are the ones most likely to show up in a Sustainable Design Literacy question stem or answer explanation.
+The terms below are the ones most likely to appear in a Sustainable Design Literacy question stem or answer explanation on the ExAC.

 TermWhat it means in WELL